CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 The empty array in the **setter** (second argument) is very important and tells AngularJS to create a new module and include a collection of dependencies.
 In our case, we have no further dependencies therefore there is nothing for AngularJS to include but it still needs to be there.

+In the **getter**, omitting the second argument of the `.module()` method tells AngularJS we just want to get an existing module, rather than setting a new one.

 In our current implementation we store our module in a variable called `demoApp` and chain our components to that variable.

+!FILENAME js/app.js
 ```javascript
 var demoApp = angular.module("demoApp", []);
 ```
 This should be refactored into:

 !FILENAME js/app.js
 ```javascript
 angular.module("demoApp", []);
 ```